taqihrizvi/terraflow/PREREQUISITES.md

 az group list -o table
 ```

-You must be able to create resources in that subscription (resource group, VNet, VM, public IP, NSG, DNS zone).
-If you cannot, fix access before the workshop.
+You must be able to create resources in **your** subscription (resource group, VNet, VM, public IP, NSG, DNS zone).
+The instructor will not issue a subscription or guest access.
+If you cannot deploy, fix it before the workshop.

 ## Terraform smoke test